Progressives put pivotal change on the EU’s 2020 agenda, PES conferences and Congress will drive this change forward

 The Presidency agreed nine priorities for the progressive political family: better jobs and stronger social rights; a transformative European Green Deal; shaping the digital revolution; an economy based on fairness; a European semester which brings together social, environmental and economic priorities; strong cohesion; gender equality; democracy and home affairs; and, Europe as a constructive international partner.

 The PES conferences planned for this year will reflect these priorities and the challenges facing Europe.
 The first event - on the Future of Europe - will be held in conjunction with Italian PES member party Partito Democratico.
-It will take place in Rome on 6 March.
 Other conferences will take place later this year, focusing on Social Europe, sustainability in Europe, enlargement, and Europe’s role in the world.

 The PES conferences will be supported by PES Activists events across Europe.
 These will engage PES member parties’ activist networks, harnessing their campaigning power at the local level to push for pivotal change.